cesareferrari/newsletter/react/20191009-promises-intro.md

-# Ways to load data from external API in React
+# Some ways to load data from external API in React
 ## Why we use Promises when we access external data

 In modern web applications we often need to grab data from external API servers and display it in our own application.